billstclair/spokes/src/Spokes/Server/README.md

+* Spokes Server

-*This directory contains Elm code for the Spokes server.
+This directory contains Elm code for the Spokes server.

 Node.JS code, scripts, and instructions for building the server are in the [server](../../../server/) directory.